Take a hike ramen, there’s a new noodle in town. Soba noodles are not only tastier and more versatile, but they’re healthier.

 2. Good Source of Thiamin

 Thiamin, also known as vitamin B-1, is needed for energy metabolism and healthy cell growth and function.
 Thiamine is the primary nutrient depleted during alcohol intake and metabolism.
 Thiamin deficiency may cause cardiovascular problems like an enlarged heart, muscle weakness, confusion, and memory loss.
-A 2013 animal study showed that thiamin deficiency may play a role in the development of Alzheimer’s disease.
+A

 3. High in Protein